 Visit Den Gamle By; [LF] a special dinner at a local restaurantFREDERIKSHAVN–GOTHENBURG

 Guided sightseeing, walking tour of the Old Town, visit the City HallGRIPSHOLM CASTLE

 Guided walking tour of the Maihaugen Open-Air MuseumBORGUND

-[LF] Enjoy apple cider at a local fruit farmTORPO
+[LF] Enjoy apple juice and cider, with lunch at a local fruit farmBERGEN

 Guided sightseeing, walk through Frogner Park and visit City Hall; farewell dinner